 Interdisciplinary look at Black culture in the United States through significant contributions of the humanities (music, art, literature, drama, philosophy) to development of Black culture.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as AMST:1030.

 AFAM:1030 Introduction to African American Society3 s.h.

 Social and cultural history of African Americans through framework of general works in anthropology, sociology, history.
-GE: Social Sciences; Values, Society, and Diversity.
+GE: Social Sciences; Values and Culture.